 Is Spine-Leaf Architecture suitable for small data centers?

-Yes, it can be scaled down for smaller environments, offering the same benefits of low latency and high bandwidth, making it versatile for various sizes.
+Yes, Spine-Leaf Architecture can be scaled down to fit small data centers, providing the same benefits of low latency and high performance.